Create an RSS feed for a web page which does not offer its own.

 |parser||libxml (default), html5||Libxml is a fast parser, but might not handle HTML5 properly.
 If your items are not being extracted, it might be because of the way the page has been parsed.
 Try changing the parser to HTML5 to see if that improves things.|

 |saved||string||Saved request parameters.
 In the config file, you can associate a set of request parameters with a given name.
 You can then pass that name in the request instead of the request parameters.
 This is useful if you want to subscribe to a generated feed and then update it later without changing the feed URL.|

 Required parameters: url must be supplied.

-Our hosted service (the one accessible via the form at the top of this page) is free to use.
-It is intended for light, personal use and to demo what our self-hosted package can do.
-We cache webpages for around 30 minutes and limit results to 10 items.
-We do not currently offer a premium plan, so developers or others who need to make a lot of requests, please purchase our self-hosted package.
+Our free hosted service (the one accessible via the form at the top of this page) is intended for light, personal use and to demo what our self-hosted package can do.
+We currently limit results to 5 items.

 You don't have to rely on our hosted service.
 You can buy the application and host it yourself.
 Here's what you get: